milesok/milesok.github.io/_posts/ncaa-database/2021-01-26-ncaa-pbp-dev-journal.md

 ---
 published: true
+title:NCAA Play By Play Parser Introduction
 subtitle: 'Or, Fun with Bad Data'
----
----
-title:NCAA Play By Play Scraper Project Introduction published:false
 ---

 If you've ever visited the [NCAA Stats Portal](stats.ncaa.org) before, you know it's a very rudimentary website with not a ton of functionality.
 There's a _ton_ of data, but in a format that is not very easy at all to scrape and parse.